 He is often responsible for leading master-classes in music conservatories of Portugal.
 In the past he was invited by French pianist Jean Martin (Yves Nat’s pupil) as assistant Professor on summer music stages in France.

-Since 2014, João Costa Ferreira an AvA Musical Editions‘s artist and he has been collaborating with this Portuguese publisher on the publication of José Vianna da Motta’s piano works.
+Since 2014, João Costa Ferreira has been collaborating with AvA Musical Editions publisher on the publication of José Vianna da Motta’s piano works.
 He is currently preparing the recording of an audio CD consecrated to piano solo pieces of this Portuguese composer.
 He is currently perfecting four-hand piano repertoire with pianist Bruno Belthoise.
 He has performed several times as soloist with orchestras under the direction of conductors Alberto Roque and Ernst Schelle.

 Special thanks to the piano professor Luís Batalha at the Music Conservatory of Leiria (Portugal) who was instrumental to put João Costa Ferreira on the path to the joys of classical music.